 Your doctor also may do a biopsy.
-In this test, your doctor takes a sample of tissue from your prostate gland or from the area where the cancer may have spread and sends the sample to a lab for testing.
+In this test, your doctor takes samples of tissue from your prostate gland or from the area where the cancer may have spread and sends the samples to a lab for testing.
 A biopsy is the only way to know for sure that you have prostate cancer.

-Finding out that you have cancer can be scary.
-It may help to talk with your doctor or with other people who have had cancer.
+Learning that you have cancer that has spread or come back can be very hard.
+Some people find that it helps to talk about their feelings with their family and friends.
+You may also want to talk with your doctor or with other people who have had this kind of cancer.
 Your local American Cancer Society chapter can help you find a support group.

 How is it treated?

-Choosing treatment for prostate cancer can be confusing.
-Your choices depend on your overall health, how fast the cancer is growing, and how far it has spread.
+Your treatment choices depend on your overall health, how fast the cancer is growing, and how far it has spread.

-Locally advanced prostate cancer may be treated with surgery, radiation therapy, or hormone therapy.
+Locally advanced prostate cancer may be treated with surgery, radiation therapy, hormone therapy, or a combination of these.

 Treatment of metastatic cancer focuses on slowing the spread of the cancer and relieving symptoms, such as bone pain.
 It also can help you feel better and live longer.
-Treatment may include hormone therapy, radiation therapy, or chemotherapy.
+Treatment may include hormone therapy, radiation therapy, chemotherapy, or immunotherapy.